-Email marketing has evolved over the last few decades.
-With automation, marketers can create and send emails to mass audiences while still appearing to the recipient as one-to-one communication.
+Email marketing has evolved in the past few decades.
+With automation, marketers can create and send emails to mass audiences while maintaining the appearance of one-to-one communication.

 Moreover, marketers can send multiple emails to a given audience over a set period.
 The tactic is known as drip email marketing and it allows you to keep your audiences engaged with your brand.

 An email drip campaign is a series of emails (typically anywhere from 3 to 5 or possibly more) created around a particular topic, theme or marketing initiative.
 These emails are automatically sent to a designated audience over a certain period.

 You can set drip campaigns to be sent out in 1 of 2 ways:

 Scheduled email drips are those sent out to an audience (or audience segment) all at once.
 For example, you might schedule a series of 3 emails to be sent to a specific segment at 8:00 a.m. on Monday, Wednesday and Friday, respectively.

 Triggered drip campaigns, on the other hand, are those sent to individual audience members that take a specific action or engage with your company in a particular way.
 For example, when an individual subscribes to your mailing list, you’ll typically want to send that user a series of emails welcoming them to your brand’s experience.